michalszynkiewicz/workshop-scenario/README.md

 ### Kids service
 A CRUD application that stores children data.

-For the local run, expose it on port `8081`.
+For the local run, expose it on port `8180`.

 #### API

 ##### `GET /kids`
-#TODO: reference Kid and Parent classes from Feeder

 Response: status code `200`
 ```JSON